dlsolution/dlsolution.github.io/_posts/2019-01-12-codeable-in-swift.md

 `Codable` is able to handle this just fine, as long as you can describe the relationships clearly.

-I find the easiest way to do this is using nested structs, like this:

 ```swift
 struct User: Codable {
     struct Name: Codable {